ali-ramezani/programming-tricks/README.md

 # programming-tricks

-## Python like arguments for function call
+## Named parameters for function call

 Simply the code is here